tarantool/cartridge/rst/cartridge_dev.rst

 Tarantool Cartridge understands semantic versioning as described at `semver.org <https://semver.org>`_.
 When developing an application, create new Git branches and tag them appropriately.
-These tags are used to calculate version increments for subsequent packaging.
+These tags are used to calculate version increments for subsequent packing.

 For example, if your application has version 1.2.1, tag your current branch with ``1.2.1`` (annotated or not).